German court backs Apple in patent fight with Motorola

 Apple and Google did not immediately reply to requests for a comment on the ruling.

-Google bought loss-making Motorola Mobility for $12.5 billion (7.7 billion pounds) last year, in its largest acquisition ever, aiming to use the company's patents to fend off legal attacks on its Android mobile platform and expand beyond its software business.
+Google bought lossmaking Motorola Mobility for $12.5 billion last year, in its largest acquisition ever, aiming to use the company's patents to fend off legal attacks on its Android mobile platform and expand beyond its software business.

 Other technology companies have also invested billions of dollars in buying up patent portfolios that they can use against rivals and have also ploughed money into litigation in the United States and Europe.